moorepants/dissertation/physicalparameters.rst

 .. include:: tables/physicalparameters/davisBenchmark.rst

 .. rubric:: Footnotes

-.. [#missing] Only one image of the Rigid bicycle is shown, even though it was measured in two slightly different configurations.

 .. [#weight] This is actually the same rider: I gained some weight after drinking all that good beer in the Netherlands!